 - Blend, adding water if needed to aid the blending process.
 Go ahead, leave it a little chunky.

 - Spoon batter into the third set of wells.
 Watch out for splashing berry chunks!

-And that’s it!
-If you’ve got different dog-safe fruits or veggies on hand, substitute them in as desired.
-Dogs won’t mind if you swap out green beans for blueberries, or pumpkin for peanut butter, for that matter.
+- If you have different dog-safe fruits or veggies on hand, substitute them in as desired.
+Dogs won’t mind if you swap out green beans for blueberries, or pumpkin for peanut butter.